mongodb/specifications/source/connections-survive-step-down/tests/README.rst

 getMore Iteration
 `````````````````

-This test requires server version 4.2 or higher.
+This test requires a replica set with server version 4.2 or higher.

 Perform the following operations: